lkloh/lkloh.github.io/_posts/2017-07-29-be-our-roommate.markdown

 categories: python, coding style
 ---

-This blog will primarily be technical, but I'll sometime post on other topics as well.
+This blog will primarily be technical, but I'll occasionally post on other topics as well.

 ![Building](https://{{ site.url }}/assets/2017/July/29/potrero-1010-apartments-exterior.jpg){:class="img-responsive"}